From spicy Mexican street corn to black bean tamales, these Mexican vegetarian recipes are some of the best out there.

 Just don’t forget to drain the syrup.
 I like to use it in a margarita!

-Rice pudding is a huge deal south of the border, and I have it daily when I’m on vacation.
+Mexican rice pudding is a huge deal south of the border, and I have it daily when I’m on vacation.

 The trick is to start with short-grain rice, and use a combination of evaporated milk, condensed milk, and whole milk to get the creamiest finish possible.